Skip to main content

 FunctionMethodEndpointResponse highlight

-Request a quotePOST/conversion/quote{quoteId, price, fees, expiresAt}
+Request a quotePOST/conversion/quote{quoteId, quotedAmount}

-Accept a quotePOST/conversion/accept{conversionId, status, destinationAmount}
+Accept a quotePOST/conversion/accept{success}

 1. List supported conversion pairs